nickradford/astro-grab/DEVELOPMENT.md

 **Client script not loading:**

 - Check browser console for import errors
-- Verify packages are built: `bun run build:packages`
+- Verify packages are built: `bun run build`
 - Check `astro.config.mjs` has the integration enabled

 **No data attributes in HTML:**